reddit/baseplate.py/docs/api/baseplate/observers/tagged_statsd.rst

 Whitelist Options
 -----------------

 Wavefront supports a maximum of 20 tags per cluster and 1000 distinct time series per metric.
-Baseplate integrations of frameworks come out of the box with some default tags set via span.set_tag(), but to append them to the metrics they must be present in the configuration file via metrics.whitelist.
+Baseplate integrations of frameworks come out of the box with some default tags set via :py:meth:`~baseplate.Span.set_tag()`, but to append them to the metrics they must be present in the configuration file via ``metrics.whitelist``.

-In order to find these tags to put in the whitelist, look through the code base for calls to span.set_tag() or check a zipkin trace in Wavefront to see all the tags on a span.
+In order to find these tags to put in the whitelist, look through the code base for calls to :py:meth:`~baseplate.Span.set_tag()` or check a zipkin trace in Wavefront to see all the tags on a span.

 Outputs
 -------